shipwebdotjp/wplinelogin/README.md

 ## Feartures
 ### Login Redirection

+In the following cases, the user will be redirected to the URL specified by `redirect_to` after LINE login.
+- If the `redirect_to` parameter is included in the referrer when accessing the LINE Login URL
+- When the `redirect_to` parameter is included in the query parameter (URL query string) of the LINE Login URL

+#### Example
+This is the case when a site is configured to allow only logged-in users to view the site, and if the site is accessed while the user is not logged in, the user will be redirected to the login page.
-When you initiate LINE Login from a login page with the `redirect_to` parameter in the URL, it will redirect to the URL specified in `redirect_to` after LINE Login is completed.
+If the login page is opened with the parameter `?redirect_to=original page URL` added to the URL of the login page, and then LINE Login is performed, the user will be redirected to the original URL of the original access page after login.

-The flow goes as follows: Access a page that requires login while not logged in → Redirect to the login page → Perform LINE Login → Redirect to the original access destination URL.
+Accessing a page that requires login while not logged in → redirect to the login page (with the original URL given as a parameter) → LINE login → redirect to the original accessed URL.

+The same flow can be used when the `redirect_to` parameter is included in the query parameter of the LINE Login URL instead of the referrer as shown below, such as when the user is directly redirected to the LINE Login URL without going through the login page.
+`linelogin/?redirect_to=original page URL`.

 ### Manual Linking by Administrators